How to Pick Winning Mutual Funds?

 On line risk profiling tools are available-It will be good if before investing we could use them and find what type of investor we are.
 Are we the ones who will constantly be worried about our Principal money, or are we risk takers or we love the S-safety part of the investment that we don’t mind ignoring L-Liquidity and R-Return

-Once we are clear with our financial goals, time horizon, risk appetite the next step is to pick the right MF which fits in our Investment Plan.
+Once we are clear with our financial goals, time horizon, risk appetite the next step is to pick the right mutual fund which fits in our Investment Plan.
 There is plethora of options with more than 1000 plus MF schemes to choose from.
 So how so we choose the right fund?

 Many a times we just look at the top performing funds or go by references our friends/colleagues have given and we go ahead with the investments.
 Is that the way?
 ‘No’.
 Investing in mutual funds requires as much strategic inputs as any other investment option.